Before You Apply

 - Participate in a live webinar (or listen to a recorded one) to learn more about the application process and how to use the Colorado Health Foundation's online grant application.

 - Review our Grantmaking Glossary to become familiar with terminology that appears throughout the application process.

 After your application has been submitted, the Colorado Health Foundation will screen it for completeness and eligibility.
-Your application will be assigned to the appropriate team for review, and you will receive notification from the Foundation regarding who will serve as your primary point of contact.
-This staff person may contact you to discuss your proposal and follow-up with any additional questions.
+Your application will be assigned to the appropriate team for review, and a Foundation staff person may contact you to discuss your proposal and follow-up with any additional questions.
 Staff may occasionally schedule a site visit to meet you in person and further discuss proposed activities.

 While we strive to be as responsive as possible, please note that review of your proposal may take up to four months.
 You will be notified as soon as we reach a decision.
 At any point during the process, please do not hesitate to contact your assigned staff person with questions or concerns.